Reche Caldwell: Regular season

+Playoffs

 Personal life

 Caldwell was the older brother of Andre Caldwell, former Florida Gators wide receiver and NFL wide receiver and kick returner.

 On May 14, 2014, Caldwell was arrested for drug possession and intent to distribute.
 On January 30, 2015, he was sentenced to 27 months in federal prison and three years probation for possession of MDMA with intent to distribute.
 In addition, he pleaded guilty to drug charges involving marijuana and ecstasy, along with charges involving gambling.

 On December 12, 2019, Caldwell was accused by the Justice Department of conspiracy to commit health care fraud.
 He pleaded guilty to one charge of conspiracy to commit health fraud on January 23, 2020, and was set to be sentenced in June 2020.

 Death

 Caldwell was shot and killed on June 6, 2020.
 According to his mother, the shooting occurred during an attempted robbery.
 Police reported that the killing did not appear to be random, and that the apparent robbery may have been planned.